nataliecje/Machine-Learning-Algo/README.md

-# 📘 Introduction to Machine Learning – Duke University
+# Introduction to Machine Learning – Duke University

 This repository contains all tutorials, assignments, and notes from the **Introduction to Machine Learning** online course offered by **Duke University**.

-## 📚 Course Overview
+## Course Overview

 The course introduces the foundations of machine learning, focusing on practical implementation using real-world data.
 It covers essential topics such as:

-- Data preprocessing and exploration
-- Supervised learning (classification & regression)
+- Simple Introduction to Machine Learning
+  - Logistic Regression
+  - Multilayer Perceptron
+- Basics of Model Learning
+  - Learning via Gradient Descent
+- Image analysis with Convolutional Neural Networks
+  - Convolutional Neural Network Basics
+  - Core Components of the Network
+  - CNN Implementation
+- Recurrent Neural Networks for Natural Language Processing
+  - Word Embeddings
+  - Sentiment Analysis
-- Model evaluation and validation
+  - Recurrent Neural Network and Long Short-Term Memory
-- Decision trees, k-nearest neighbors, and other algorithms
+- The Transformer Network for Natural Language Processing
+  - Inner Products
+  - Attention Mechanism
-- Bias, variance, and overfitting
+  - Seuqence-to-Sequence Encoder and Decoder
+  - The Tranformer Network
+- Introduction to Reinforcement Learning
+  - Q Learning
+  - Deep Q Learning

-## 🔧 Tools & Libraries Used
+## Tools & Libraries Used

 - Python 3.x
 - Pandas